prakharsdev/CyberCube/README.md

 Visit the official PostgreSQL [website](https://www.postgresql.org/download/) and download the appropriate installer for your operating system.

 2. **Run the Installer:**
--Follow the installation wizard prompts.
+ - Follow the installation wizard prompts.
 You will be asked to set a password for the PostgreSQL superuser (postgres).
 Make sure to remember this password as it will be needed later.
--The installer will also include pgAdmin4, a graphical tool for managing PostgreSQL databases.
+ - The installer will also include pgAdmin4, a graphical tool for managing PostgreSQL databases.

 3. **Verify the Installation:**
  -After installation, verify that PostgreSQL is installed correctly by opening a terminal or command prompt and typing:
 ```bash
 psql --version
 ```
--You should see the version of PostgreSQL that you installed.
+ - You should see the version of PostgreSQL that you installed.

 ### Step 2: Create and Configure a Database Using pgAdmin4
 **Launch pgAdmin4:**
--Open pgAdmin4, which should have been installed along with PostgreSQL.
+- Open pgAdmin4, which should have been installed along with PostgreSQL.
--You may be prompted to enter the password for the postgres user that you set during installation.
+- You may be prompted to enter the password for the postgres user that you set during installation.

 **Create a New Database:**
 -In the pgAdmin4 interface, right-click on the Servers item in the left-hand tree and select Connect if it’s not already connected.
 -Expand the server tree, right-click on Databases, and select Create > Database....

 **In the Create Database dialog:**
--**Database Name:** Enter **your_db_name**.
-Ex: CyberCube -**Owner:** Set this to postgres.
+- **Database Name:** Enter **your_db_name**.
+Ex: CyberCube
+- **Owner:** Set this to postgres.
 Click **Save** to create the database.

 ### Step 3: Connect PostgreSQL to VS Code